Dhananjay57/AndroidProjects/README.md

 # AndroidProjects
-A Social login and log out Youtube Player
+Social login (Google and Facebook) And YouTube Player.
-Login with Google and Facebook
-You can select a Youtube channel from Pre added Channel list.
+You can select a Youtube channel from DropDown.